 You'll learn repertoire and effective rehearsal techniques, improve your performance and expressive ability, and develop problem-solving, leadership, teamwork, and interpersonal communication skills.

 Hamline University Wind Ensemble, the University’s concert band, consists of 30-40 woodwind, brass, and percussion players who are both music majors and non-majors.
-Hamline Winds performs two or three concerts each semester in Sundin Music Hall.
+The Wind Ensemble performs 3-4 concerts per year.

 The band performs in numerous settings around campus and in the community, supports a pep band during fall football season, and participates in chamber ensembles including flute choir, clarinet choir, sax quartet, brass quintet and percussion ensemble.
 Chamber ensembles may be invited to perform on student recitals, the Honors Day Recital, in neighborhood venues and in special university-wide events.

 New students must play a seating audition for the director at the beginning of the semester.